-The endoplasmic reticulum (ER) is a network of sacs and tubules that form a complex structure with an internal space.
-The endoplasmic reticulum is present in eukaryotic cells and functions as a central hub for manufacturing, processing, and transporting many different kinds of compounds that a cell might need.
+The endoplasmic reticulum (ER) is a network of sacs and tubules that form a complex structure with internal space.
+The endoplasmic reticulum is present in eukaryotic cells and functions as a central hub for the manufacturing, processing, and transporting of many different kinds of compounds that a cell might need.
 These can include proteins, energy compounds, and nutrients.

 It is located near the nucleus and surrounded by ribosomes.
 It also connects to the cytoplasm as it acts as a pipeline between the nucleus, ribosome, and cytoplasm.

 The endoplasmic reticulum exists as the rough ER and the smooth ER.
 The rough ER is rough because it is surrounded by many ribosomes and assists the ribosome in the synthesis of proteins.
-The smooth ER lacks the ribosomes and has multiple functions.
+The smooth ER lacks ribosomes and has multiple functions.
 The smooth ER is an exit point for many of the things moving through the rough ER.
 The smooth ER is also where fats are produced and toxins are detoxified.

 The plasmodesmata are small tubes that connect plant cells to other plant cells and it connects the ER to those other plant cells as well to aid in transport beyond the plant cell.